Dr. Peter Cormas

 In his free time, Dr. Cormas enjoys playing bass guitar and soccer, listening to music, and following Pittsburgh sports teams.

-- EDE 774: Teaching Elementary & Middle School Children Mathematics
+- EDE 771 - Teaching Elementary and Middle School Children Earth and Space Science

 - Cormas, P. C., (2016).
 Preservice Teachers’ Use of Learning Processes in an Integrated Course.
 (In preparation)